tmedwards/sugarcube-2/docs/api/api-config.md

 ##### Using the save type parameter

-Attempt a new auto save only on passages tagged wtih `autosave`.
+Attempt a new auto save only on passages tagged with `autosave`.
 Other save types are not limited.

 ```js
 Config.saves.isAllowed = function (saveType) {